GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold completion

-Output shell completion for the given shell (bash or zsh)
+Output shell completion for the given shell (bash, fish or zsh)

 ```